ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/scaling.md

 ## Scaling instructions
 {: #scaling-instructions}

-You can scale your resources through the UI, the CLI, and the API.
+You can scale your resources through the UI, CLI, and API.

 ### Scaling in the UI
 {: #webui-scaling}
+{: ui}

 1. On the service dashboard, select **Resources** in the side navigation pane.
 2. Select new allocation values for RAM, Disk, or vCPU.